raul7gs/Fourier-benchmark-problem/README.md

 # Brother project

-This problem has a brother problem base don the design of a multistage space launcher.
+This problem has a brother problem based on the design of a multistage space launcher.
 Its repository can be found in https://github.com/raul7gs/Space_launcher_benchmark_problem